FuelLabs/fuel-specs/src/vm/instruction_set.md

 This modifies the `balanceRoot` field of the appropriate output.
 `messageID` is added to the `OutputMessage` Merkle tree as part of block header.
-TODO: document output messages merkle tree construction and maintenance and link here
+TODO: document output messages Merkle tree construction and maintenance and link here

 ### SCWQ: State clear sequential 32 byte slots